ddl-botwick/cust-churn-dmm/README.md

 # cust-churn-dmm

-ADD NEW COMMENT

-code to push cust churn prediction/ground truth data to s3 and then DMM - Mon September 24th
+code to push cust churn prediction/ground truth data to s3 and then DMM - October 12th

 ## Assets